kantarsifo/SifoInternetAndroidSDK/README.md

 Updates of the framework will be necessary to fix bugs, add features, handle changes on the servers or platform etc. For this reason we want to make updating of the framework as easy and seamless as possible.

-When upgrading from version 2.X to 3.X, you need to do quite a lot of code changes, e.g. use the new package name **se.kantarsifo.mobileanalytics.framework** and use the new Builder constructor.
-Later on when a new version of the framework is delivered, it should be possible to simply replace the old .aar file with the new one.

 To keeping updating as seamless as possible it is important that you:

 - Inform us as soon as you find something that should be changed or improved